ricardoquesada/bluepad32/docs/supported_gamepads.md

 - This is the "3 button" model
 - Should be *model 1914*.
 Other "3 button" models should work as well.
-- Supports Xbox Controller firmware: v5.15
+- Supports Xbox Controller firmware: v5.15 or newer
 - Supported features: N/A
 - Pair instructions:
   - Turn on your controller by pressing the Xbox button.